Additional Resources for Lace Projects!

 ♥ CLG Thread Inventory

 Click on the link above to see an example of our Thread Inventory page.
 Print and keep a record of your threads.
 This format is ideal for a binder.
-Save threads by type: cotton, linen, metallics, etc. Take the list along when shopping for new threads.
-Another option is to use your cell phone to take a photo of the page(s) for a reference of threads you already have in your stash.
-Below: Make your own personal thread size comparison chart to help document a variety of threads for different patterns.
+Organize threads by type: cotton, linen, metallics, etc. Print and take the list along, or take a screen shot or photo with your camera, when shopping for new threads.
+It is helpful to have a reference of threads you already have in stock!

 ♦ Thread Size Comparison